IBM/ansible-power-aix-oracle-dba/README.md

 - cx_Oracle must be installed on Ansible controller.
 Reference: https://cx-oracle.readthedocs.io/en/latest/user_guide/installation.html
 - Install Oracle 19c client on the Ansible controller.

+# Installing this collection using tar ball:

+- Download the tar ball and place it in /tmp of the Ansible controller.
+- ansible-galaxy collection install /tmp/ibm-power_aix_oracle_dba-1.0.0.tar.gz

+# Installing this collection from github:

+- Use git clone or download the zip file.
+- Extract the zip file and update your ansible.cfg file with role_path in this collection.

+# Documentation:

-- Readmes for each module are placed in "docs" folder of this collection.
+- Readmes on how to execute each DBA tasks are placed in "docs" folder of this collection.

-This playbook assumes the following:
+# This collection assumes the following:

  - The user is familiar with Ansible and has basic knowledge on YAML, for the purpose of running this playbook.
  - The user is familiar with Oracle Database Administration.